 How to Choose the Right Shoe Glue for You

 The first step in buying the right kind of shoe glue is to understand the different types of adhesives available for commercial use.
-We’ll skip the chemistry lesson and use plain English to explain this.
+I’ll skip the chemistry lesson and use plain English to explain this.

 Glues are classified based on their composition, type (hot melt, thermosetting, contact), or how much load they can carry (non-structural, semi-structural, or structural).